natlaughlin/MH370_MCMC/README.md

 To run it, you will need to unzip runways.txt.zip to the same directory as the script.

-It outputs the plots to SVG instead of displaying them, and it looks for "runways.txt" in the same directory as the script, but otherwise everything is the same.
+This script outputs the plots to SVG instead of displaying them, but otherwise everything is the same.

 ==========